norcams/iaas/docs/status.rst

 Last changed: |date|

 ..
 WARNING::
-   **OSL is going down on the 18th of October at 13.00.**
-   We will announce when the location will be ready for testing after the reinstall.
+   **Both OSL and BGO are down for testing**

 ..
 WARNING::
-   **Complete reinstall:** In preparation of the end of pilot and start of production in November we will do a complete reinstall of both locations during the week starting on 10th of October.
+   **Complete reinstall:** In preparation of the end of pilot and start of production in November we will do a complete reinstall of both locations.
    After the reinstall all users will be able to continue testing the new production setup.
-Initial plan is to reinstall `bgo` the 12th and `osl` the 18th of October.
 This page and the slack channel will be updated during the reinstall.
    **All existing instances, images, volumes, snapshots and users will be delete.**
    (There is an option to use Openstack CLI to save and download images.)